Skip to main content

 • “The new engine means that performance and graphics are now miles ahead of the previous ports.”

-• “First things first, finally a Neptunia game that just runs smoothly on PC too.”
+• “Finally, a Neptunia game that just runs smoothly on PC too.”

 • “I had issues with frame stuttering and frame rate problems earlier this year even after troubleshooting.”